yiisoft/db/docs/guide/en/queries/execute-command.md

 # Execute a command

-All methods introduced in the [Create a command and fetch data](create-command-fetch-data.md) deal with `SELECT` queries which fetch data from databases.
+All methods introduced in the [create a command and fetch data](create-command-fetch-data.md) deal with `SELECT` queries which fetch data from databases.

 For queries that don't return any data, you should call the `Yiisoft\Db\Command\CommandInterface::execute()` method: